eriksvoboda/stock-analysis/README.md

 ## Summary & Conclusions

+Based on the Returns from 2017 and 2018 ENPH is the stock Steve should suggest to his parents as it has the highest average Return of 105.7% over the two years and outperforms the average of all stocks in both years.
+DQ has an average return of 68.4% and while it beats the average Return of all stocks in 2017 it's worse to the all stock average in 2018.
+DQ is a more volatile stock than ENPH so Steve should suggest ENPH to his parents.

+The advantages of refactoring code include; making the subroutine more efficient by taking fewer steps, less memory used, and/or improving the logic of the code to make it easier for future users to read.

 One way this code could be improved further is including 2017 and 2018 in one pull.
+So the data of both years is shown at the same time.
 Then Steve would be able to compare Total Daily Volume and Return of 2017 and 2018 side by side versus having to pull each year individually.